Designing a home is like one of those Cosmo quizzes from the ’80’s. You remember those, right? This is from one called

 Tip 3: Good Looks Aren’t Everything

 It’s right there in our tag line – beauty, quality, and function.
-Good design is more that just creating beautiful spaces.
+Designing a home is more that just creating beautiful spaces.
 If you are planning a pre-retirement remodel with the intention that the new design will support you throughout the next phase of your life, then you need to think about more than just if the space will look stylish for the long term.
 You must also think about how the space will support your activities of daily living for the long term.

-You also need to invest in high-quality items.
+When designing a home, you also need to invest in high-quality items.
 This doesn’t always equate spending a fortune, but it generally does mean that you need to have a budget that can accommodate higher quality goods.
 I like to think of it as investing in your future.
 I can imagine that it would be frustrating to completely remodel your house with the intention of never needing to remodel again, only to have the design fail you in a few years.
 My recommendation?
 Spend some time learning about what makes furniture and home goods quality and how to create functional spaces for activities of daily living… Or hire a designer that makes these a priority.